DHRUVSHARM/disguiser-simulation/README.md

 - SOCKS proxies: We use residential proxies to issue TCP-based DNS queries and HTTP/HTTPS queries through the SOCKS proxies.
 In our study, we sign-up [ProxyRack](https://www.proxyrack.com/).
 - RIPE Atlas: We use [RIPE Atlas](https://atlas.ripe.net/) to conduct UDP-based DNS tests to complement the results of TCP-based measurement from SOCKS proxies.
 - VPN: We use VPN vantage points to conduct the application traceroute to investigate the deployment of censors.
 There are two additional requirements for a VPN server to carry out such an experiment: (1) the VPN server and its default gateway should not alter the TTL values of our packets so that the intermediate routers can process the packets properly according to the TTL values we set and (2) the VPN server must be physically located in the country as advertised.
+The pinpoint_censor results shows example results of some countries where we identified VPN servers satisfying above requirements.

 Backend Server Setup:
 - The backend control server can be any ordinary Web servers accepting HTTP(S) request.
 In our experiment, we configure a static HTML page as ground truth that only states our experiment purpose and return it all incoming requests.

 Code repository:
+(The files given a description reflect the core functions to run the experiments.
+Others refer to the specific processing or analysis)
 - build\_domain\_category.py:
 - build\_domain\_webpage.py: this code help extract the title and landing page of the sensitive domains in testing list and store the output in separte two files.
 - category_percentage.py: